pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 **Manual Recording:**

-Some clubs prefer to manage deposits manually, matching to their bank statements.
-This flexibility allows you to reconcile deposits however your accountant prefers.
+Some clubs manage deposits manually to perform bank reconciliation, matching deposits in the system to their bank statements.
+This ensures proper cash controls and accurate financial reporting.

 ### 6. Offline Payments